mouseless/baked/README.md

 ## Project Structure

-- `/docs` is for all the documentation.
-It is a single website that documents every package `Do` has.
+- `/docs`: Documentation site.
+It is a single website that documents every package.
-- `/samples` is for sample projects.
+- `/samples`: sample projects are here.
+Each project should be in its own folder.
-- `/src` includes all source code that we ship as nuget packages.
+- `/src`: all source code that we ship as nuget packages
+  - `/blueprints`: blueprint projects
-- `/test` includes test automation
+- `/test`: test automation projects
-  - `/blueprints` includes e2e test projects per blueprint.
+  - `/blueprints`: e2e test projects per blueprint.